MaaXYZ/MaaDebugger/README-en.md

 python -m MaaDebugger --port 8080
 ```

-For other command line arguments, please use `py -m MaaDebugger -h` to view.
+For other command line arguments, please use `python -m MaaDebugger -h` to view.

 ### Start with script